VCityTeam/UD-SV/Install/Install3DCityDB.md

       Port:5432
       Database: citydb_v3
    ````

+   **except if you followed the docker installation of 3DCityDB+PostGIS on the top of this page** in which case you may instead fill the boxes as described below:

+    ````
+    Connection: New connection
+    ...
+    Connection Details
+      Description: New connection
+      Username: postgres
+      Password: postgres
+      Type: PostgreSQL/PostGIS
+      Server: localhost
+      Port:5432
+      Database: citydb
+      schema: citydb
+    ````

   - Hit `Connect button`
     Note: when this fails and depending on your postgresql setup, you might need to provide the IP number of the server in place of the localhost string when configuring the Server entry.
   - Import a CityGML file: